aLeibowitz/Go-Fish/README.md

 # Go-Fish
 My first Console App project.
-This was an in-class project, aimed at practicing our uses and organizations of different classes, and gettig them to interact with each other.
+This was an in-class project, aimed at practicing our uses and organizations of different classes, and getting them to interact with each other.
 I learned a lot from this project, specifically with regards to class constructors, polymorphism and synchronous programming.

 ## Built With